Sunday, April 1, 2012

 In the late 1970s, six of us western Sufi Muslims, fuqara of Shaykh ibn al-Habib, traveled throughout northern and south-eastern Algeria in the late 70s, when it was still easier to travel there, and met many awliyya, some wellknown and some more hidden.
 Every moment you sit with a wali is worth many years of ‘ibada, as it is said, because these men and women of Allah, who have reached a high station with Allah, show us more than words can tell what the grace of Allah and the Prophet, peace be upon him, really is, and how they manifest among us in our present life.

 We also spent time living and traveling in Morocco, and attended many mawlids and moussems.
 In the tomb of Ali al-Jamal in Fez we discovered the book that was translated and published by The Diwan Press as The Meaning of Man.
 We were told his fuqara, even today, are still coming down to his tomb, which is situated in a low place in Fez, to read from and study his book.
-We photographed each hand-written page and later transcribed it and translated it into
+We photographed each hand-written page and later transcribed it and translated it into English, a first-time event of great importance.

 We also journeyed to Shaykh Ibn Mashish’s mountaintop tomb in Larache, raheemullah, and did dhikr and prayer among the wild cork trees, prostrating in sajdah on the flat cork-floored crest above the canyons as if flying among clouds.